NeusZimmer/ONNX-Stable-Diffusion-ModularUI/README.md

 pip install torch --extra-index-url https://download.pytorch.org/whl/nightly/cpu --pre pip install -r requirements.txt
 ```
+PD: to install in linux, delete the line for installing onnxrumtime-directml, as it only exists for Windows.
 Under the previously installed directory, install the UI, only a couple of seconds download:

 ```